de-grote/aoc2016/readme.md

 * day 4: Nothing wrong with the first part but the second part is really annoying to manually check all lines to see if it's the one I need because it doesn't tell me what I'm looking for.

+* day 5: Brute force hashing, how fun.
+Also it took me half an hour to debug this because no one told me ``>>`` has priority over ``&`` and I almost went insane.
+This day also made me install a dependency and takes way to long to run in debug mode.

 ---

 Thanks for reading!